📝 この記事でわかること

 Runtime, Fuel Costs & Long-Term Value: Running the Real Numbers

-This is where the camping lantern LED vs gas comparison gets genuinely interesting — and where LED’s advantage becomes financially compelling over time.
+This is where the camping lantern battery vs fuel comparison gets genuinely interesting — and where the LED battery lantern’s advantage becomes financially compelling over time.

-A rechargeable LED lantern like the Anker Bolder LC90 or Goal Zero Lighthouse charges fully in 3–4 hours via USB and holds a charge for months in storage.
-Running cost is essentially the electricity for charging — fractions of a yen per session.
+A rechargeable LED lantern like the Anker Bolder LC90 or Goal Zero Lighthouse 600 charges fully in 3–4 hours via USB and holds a charge for months in storage.
+Running cost is essentially the electricity for charging — fractions of a yen per session, or approximately ¥1–3 per hour of use.
 Even AA-battery LED lanterns using quality rechargeable NiMH batteries cost pennies per night of use.
-Over a full year of regular camping, total running costs for an LED lantern are typically under ¥2,000, versus ¥18,000+ for propane.
+Over a full year of regular camping, total running costs for a battery LED lantern are typically under ¥2,000, versus ¥18,000–¥32,000+ for propane fuel.

 Weight, Packability & Setup: Which Wins for Your Style of Camping?